Seven generation sustainability

 Seven generation stewardship is a concept that urges the current generation of humans to live and work for the benefit of the seventh generation into the future.

-It is believed to have originated with the Great Law of the Iroquois – which holds appropriate to think seven generations ahead and decide whether the decisions they make today would benefit their descendants.
+It is believed to have originated with the Great Law of the Haudenosaunee – which holds appropriate to think seven generations ahead and decide whether the decisions they make today would benefit their descendants.
 It is frequently associated with the modern, popular concept of environmental stewardship or 'sustainability' but it is much broader in context.

-Iroquois constitution
+Haudenosaunee constitution

 The edict that "In every deliberation, we must consider the impact on the seventh generation" is often attributed to the Haudenosaunee Great Law of Peace, an oral constitution passed on by member nations.
-However, those words are not contained in written transcriptions of the Constitution of the Iroquois Nation.
+However, those words are not contained in written transcriptions of the Constitution of the Haudenosaunee Nation.

-The only passage from the text mentioning the number seven talks about qualities that Iroquois leaders should have, while the end of the passage advises them to consider the welfare of future generations.
-In law 28 of the Constitution of the Iroquois Nation,We now do crown you with the sacred emblem of the deer's antlers, the emblem of your Lordship.
+The only passage from the text mentioning the number seven talks about qualities that Haudenosaunee leaders should have, while the end of the passage advises them to consider the welfare of future generations.
+In law 28 of the Constitution of the Haudenosaunee Nation,We now do crown you with the sacred emblem of the deer's antlers, the emblem of your Lordship.
 You shall now become a mentor of the people of the Five Nations.
 The thickness of your skin shall be seven spans — which is to say that you shall be proof against anger, offensive actions, and criticism. [...]
 Look and listen for the welfare of the whole people and have always in view not only the present but also the coming generations, even those whose faces are yet beneath the surface of the ground -- the unborn of the future Nation.Oren Lyons, Chief of the Onondaga Nation, writes: "We are looking ahead, as is one of the first mandates given us as chiefs, to make sure and to make every decision that we make relate to the welfare and well-being of the seventh generation to come. ...
 What about the seventh generation?
 Where are you taking them?
 What will they have?"